nigels-code/finder/README.md

 Technologies used: React, Context API, Javascript, HTML, CSS.

 I have set up a CI/CD pipeline between Github and Netlify.
-Open <https://githubfinderxx.netlify.app/> to see a production version of this project
+Open <https://githubfinderxx.netlify.app/> to see this project in production.

 ## Installation